NathanJenner/Habit_Logger_Application/README.md

 A simple and intuitive application for tracking, managing, and analyzing your daily habits.
 The Habit Logger Application helps users build positive routines by making it easy to log activities, monitor progress, and visualize habit-building streaks.

+---

 ## Features

-- **User-friendly Interface:** Clean and responsive design for easy habit logging.
+- **User-friendly Interface:** Clean and responsive command-line design for easy habit logging.
-- **Custom Habit Creation:** Add, edit, or remove habits to suit your goals.
+- **Custom Habit Creation:** Add, edit, or remove your tracked habit.
-- **Progress Visualization:** Track streaks and view habit history with charts and summaries.
+- **Progress Visualization:** View your current habit count and habit name.
-- **Reminders & Notifications:** Optional alerts to help you stay on track (if supported).
-- **Data Persistence:** Habits and logs are saved, so your progress is always available.
+- **Data Persistence:** Habits and logs are saved in a local SQLite database, so your progress is always available.
-- **Cross-platform Support:** Designed for use on desktop and mobile devices.
+- **Robust Error Handling:** Application is designed to never crash, regardless of user input.
+- **Single Habit Tracking:** Focuses on logging a single habit, tracked by quantity (not time).

+---

+## Requirements (from project spec)

+- Register and track one habit (by quantity, e.g., number of water glasses per day).
+- Cannot track habits by time (e.g., hours of sleep).
+- Stores and retrieves data from a real SQLite database (created automatically if absent).
+- Interacts with the database using raw SQL only (no ORMs/mappers like Entity Framework).
+- On startup, creates the database and required table if not present.
+- Menu-driven: users can insert, delete, update, and view their logged habit.
+- Application handles all possible errors gracefully.
+- Only terminates when the user selects the exit option (0).

+---

 ## Installation